 Julie acted against her best interest by responding to Dennis’ verbal attack.
 She could have walked away…out of her husband’s sight.
 Sometimes non-resistance and non-reaction is an effective course of action.

-You might wonder how often an aspiring Objectivist Warrior gets knocked off his perch…by an irrationally selfish person.
+You might wonder how often an aspiring Integrated Individual gets knocked off his perch…by an irrationally selfish person.
 All I can say is…it happens.

 I am not altogether sure how you can help an extremely unhappy person, except by constantly cleaning out your own garbage.
 However, I do know how I can help her and others who desire to Master the Social Maze.